anebz/cloud/Certifications/aws_machine_learning_specialty.md

   * SparkML can be run with Glue or EMR, it will be serialized into MLeap format
 * Can handle both real-time inference and batch transforms
   * Batch transform uesful for inference on the whole dataset.
 It can exclude attributes before running predictions.
 You can also join the prediction results with partial or entire input data attributes when using data that is in CSV, text, or JSON format

+## Graphs

+* To see geographical data: heatmap
+* To spot outliers: box plot, histogram, scatter plot